DanCorley/torbox-media-center/README.md

 -v /home/wamy/torbox:/torbox-media-center
 ```

-Then inside your Plex/Jellyfin/Emby container, set the library location to /torbox-media-center/movies for movies, and /torbox-media-center/series for TV shows.
+Then inside your Plex/Jellyfin/Emby container, set the library location to `/torbox-media-center/movies` for movies, and `/torbox-media-center/series` for TV shows.
+If you are using `ENABLE_TAG_FOLDERS`, add a library for each custom folder (e.g. `/torbox-media-center/anime`).

 ### I cannot modify the files inside of the Fuse path! ###